The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Before a word was written

-Creating a bible seems simple.
-All you have to do is copy the words and add some drawing.
+Creating a Bible seems simple.
+All you have to do is copy the words and add some drawings.
 Right?

 So, the first issue becomes: Which translation to use.